How Are Diamonds Graded

 GIA diamond grading is a very elaborate process.
 Anonymity is extremely important to them, not just at the beginning, but throughout the entire diamond grading duration.
 Once a diamond arrives at their laboratory, each diamond is put into a custom designed and transparent storage case.
 If the diamond came with any references of who its owner is, this is immediately removed and/or concealed.
 The diamond is then given a barcode with a unique ID number which will track it during the grading process.

 Diamonds are beautiful, meaningful, and forever.
 Shopping for the precious gems, however, can be overwhelming.
 Not only do you have to choose the right cut, style, and color for the person for whom you are shopping, you must decide which diamond is the best value.
 Luckily, along with years of experience with diamond jewelry, and helping customers just like you pick the perfect gem, jewelers also have the diamond grading scale at their disposal to alleviate some of the diamond shopping pain.
 Diamonds are graded by labs around the world that each have their own methodology and their own grading scale.
-With Clarity only carries GIA graded diamonds.
+With Clarity carries GIA graded diamonds, as well as IGI certified Lab diamonds.
 This ensures that diamonds are graded on a stringent scale.
 This ensures all diamonds are graded on the same scale and are easy to compare with one another.

 Why Are Diamonds Assigned Grades?